cmpi-standard/headers/updates.md

   when specified without empty separator line.
 * Changed Doxygen special commands @addedNNN and @requiredNNN to automatically generate standard text.
 Changed their usages to accomodate that.
+* Added Doxygen special commands @errors and @examples to encapsulate the section heading text, and to avoid unintended nesting when specified without empty separator line.

 22 July - Andy
 --------------